Texas Child Support FAQ – Questions and Answers About Child Custody Law

-At The Julian Firm in the Lewisville area of Dallas-Fort Worth, our Texas child support lawyers are experienced with divorce and child custody issues.
-We are a small firm, which means we are able to dedicate all of our attention to your case.
-Our child support attorneys can guide you through the process of finding the right solution for you and your children.
+Jared Julian, our child custody attorney of Flower Mound, TX, is experienced with divorce settlements, child custody issues, and mediations.
+The Julian Firm is a small firm, which means we are able to dedicate all of our attention to your case.
+Attorney Jared Julian and all of our experienced Texas child support attorneys can guide you through the process of finding the right solution for you and your children.
 Attorney Jared Julian is Board Certified in Family Law by the Texas Board of Legal Specialization, so you can be confident that you will receive reliable answers to your questions.

-Clients commonly ask the following questions about child support, child support payments and modifications of child support orders.
-If you have a question about Texas child support not answered on this page, please call the family law attorneys.
-You can also submit an online review form today for free legal advice on specific situation.
+Jared Julian, our experienced child custody attorney of Flower Mound, TX, says his clients commonly ask the following questions about child custody law, child support payments, child support orders, modifying child support, and more.
+If you have a question about Texas child support not answered on this page, please call the family law attorneys at the Julian Firm today at (972) 459-4400.
+Or, submit an online review form today for legal advice on specific situation.

 Common Texas Child Support Questions